robang74/HARDN-XDR/README.md

 # HARDN
 ---
-A single **Debian** tool to fully secure an OS using  automation, monitoring, heuristics and keep availability high.
+A single **Debian** tool to fully secure an OS using  automation, monitoring, heuristics and availability.
 ---
 # Table of Contents
 ## Table of Contents